cnsoto/JavaScript-Notes/THIS keyword.md

   const dispatch = function(object, method, args){
     method.apply(object, args)
   }
-  dispatch(person1, printName);//
-  dispatch(person2, updatePerson, ['Scarlett','Johanson','22/11/1982','The Avengers'])//
-  dispatch(person2, printName);//
+  dispatch(person1, printName);// Angelina Jolie's last movie was The Tourist dispatch(person2, updatePerson, ['Scarlett','Johanson','22/11/1982','The Avengers']) dispatch(person2, printName);// Scarlett Johanson's last movie was The Avengers
 ```
 ----
 Bind function
-All functions can call this function since in JavaScript function are consider a special type of "Object".
 In this method the first parameter is for defining the reference to _THIS_, all other arguments are pass individually. **BIND** generates
 a new function fixing _THIS_ value as is was in the **lexical context**.

 ----
-Example 6.4
+Example 6.3 Shows the use of the "bind" function
 ```
   function Person(fn, ln){
     this.first_name = fn;